• Skip to primary navigation

 Notes:

 1. The amount of water needed depends on the gelatine brand you used.
-As an indication, I mixed 1 teaspoon of gelatine powder with 3 tablespoon of water.
+Refer to the packet you use for exact quantities required.

 Calories: 84kcal | Carbohydrates: 18g | Protein: 3g | Fat: 1g | Saturated Fat: 1g | Sodium: 37mg | Potassium: 119mg | Fiber: 4g | Sugar: 13g | Vitamin A: 21IU | Vitamin C: 18mg | Calcium: 16mg | Iron: 1mg